dirk-weimar/confluence-chatbot/README.md

 # confluece-chatbot
-Combine ChatGPT with your Confluence to create a chatbot that knows all of your internal documentation
+Combine ChatGPT with your Confluence to create a chatbot that knows your internal documentation